 Emergency lighting does not need to stay on all the time but must always be connected to a power source.
 Maintained emergency lights are designed to remain illuminated continuously, while non-maintained lights only activate during a power outage.
-Both types ensure safety by providing reliable illumination during emergencies, helping occupants safely navigate and evacuate buildings.
+For building owners, safety managers, electricians, and anyone responsible for installation or compliance, that distinction matters because emergency lighting is critical for safe evacuation during power failures and other emergencies.
+This guide explains the main types of emergency lighting, how they operate, the regulations and installation requirements that apply, and what to know about testing, maintenance, battery life, and common compliance questions.

 What Is Emergency Lighting?